 Sankyo Warehouse is the highest-rated place to visit in Sakata, Yamagata right now.

-The largest category is temples, with 32 places to explore.
+The largest category is parks, with 58 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.